Rangi42/polishedcrystal/README.md

    * Use pagodas from [beta tilesets](https://tcrf.net/Pok%C3%A9mon_Gold_and_Silver#Tilesets)
 * Custom features:
    * Turn the News Machine into a Mystery Gift Machine (so you can get an Eon Mail for the lady in the PokéCom Center)
-   * Faster text by default
-   * Stereo sound by default
    * Optional Locke mode where fainted Pokémon cannot be revived (Max/Revive, Revival Herb, and Sacred Ash still fix HP and status so they aren't useless)
    * Select reorders Pokémon in party menu
    * Brief beeping with low HP